Harsha: Reign

+Xuanzang mentions that Harsha waged wars to bring "the Five Indias under allegiance" in six years.
+Xuanzang uses the term "Five Indias" (or "Five Indies" in some translations) inconsistently, variously applying it to refer to Harsha's territories in northern India or to the entire subcontinent, grouped around Central India in the four directions.
+Based on this statement, historians such as R.K.
+Mookerji and C.V.
+Vaidya have dated Harsha conquests to 606–612 CE.
+However, it is now known that Harsha engaged in wars and conquests for several more years.
+Moreover, whether Xuanzang used the term "Five Indias" to describe Harsha's territory in a narrower or wider sense, his statement is hyperbole it cannot be used to make conclusions about Harsha's actual territory.
+While Harsha was the most powerful emperor of northern India, he did not rule the entire northern India.

-Religion
+Religion and Religious Policy

 Like many other ancient Indian rulers, Harsha was eclectic in his religious views and practices.
-His seals describe his ancestors as sun-worshippers, his elder brother as a Buddhist, and himself as a Shaivite.
+His seals describe his ancestors as worshippers of the Hindu sun god, Surya, his elder brother as a Buddhist, and himself as a Shaivite Hindu.
 His land grant inscriptions describe him as Parama-maheshvara (supreme devotee of Shiva).
-His court poet Bana also describes him as a Shaivite.
+His court poet Bana also describes him as a Shaivite Hindu.

-Harsha's play Nāgānanda tells the story of the Bodhisattva Jīmūtavāhavana, and the invocatory verse at the beginning is dedicated to the Buddha, described in the act of vanquishing Māra (so much so that the two verses, together with a third, are also preserved separately in Tibetan translation as the *Mārajit-stotra.
+Harsha's play Nāgānanda tells the story of the Bodhisattva Jīmūtavāhavana, and the invocatory verse at the beginning is dedicated to the Buddha, described in the act of vanquishing Māra (so much so that the two verses, together with a third, are also preserved separately in Tibetan translation as the *Mārajit-stotra).
 Shiva's consort Gauri plays an important role in the play, and raises the hero to life using her divine power.

 According to the Chinese Buddhist traveler Xuanzang, Harsha was a devout Buddhist.
 Xuanzang states that Harsha banned animal slaughter for food, and built monasteries at the places visited by Gautama Buddha.
 He erected several thousand 100-feet high stupas on the banks of the Ganges river, and built well-maintained hospices for travellers and poor people on highways across India.
 He organized an annual assembly of global scholars, and bestowed charitable alms on them.
 Every five years, he held a great assembly called Moksha.
-Xuanzang also describes a 21-day religious festival organized by Harsha in Kannauj; during this festival, Harsha and his subordinate kings performed daily rituals before a life-sized golden statue of the Buddha.
+Xuanzang also describes a 21-day religious festival organized by Harsha in Kanyakubja; during this festival, Harsha and his subordinate kings performed daily rituals before a life-sized golden statue of the Buddha.

-Since Harsha's own records describe him as Shaivite, his conversion to Buddhism would have happened, if at all, in the later part of his life.
+Since Harsha's records describe him as a Shaivite Hindu, his conversion to Buddhism would have happened, if at all, in the later part of his life.
 Even Xuanzang states that Harsha patronised scholars of all religions, not just Buddhist monks.
-According to historians such as S. R. Goyal and S. V. Sohoni, Harsha was personally a Shaivite and his patronage to Buddhists misled Xuanzang to portray him as a Buddhist.
+According to historians such as S. R. Goyal and S. V. Sohoni, Harsha was personally a Shaivite Hindu and his patronage of Buddhists misled Xuanzang to portray him as a Buddhist.